Fighting knife: Ancient history

-Utility knives with stone or flint blades were undoubtedly used in personal combat since Paleolithic times.
+Utility knives with stone or flint blades have been used in personal combat since Paleolithic times.

 One of the earliest metal-blade fighting knives was the dagger.
-The first early Bronze Age daggers featured Beaker copper blades, probably done with stone tools.
+The first early Bronze Age daggers featured Beaker copper blades, likely made with stone tools.
 In 1984, a Beaker period (ca. 2500 – 2000 BC) copper dagger blade was recovered from the Sillees River near Ross Lough, County Fermanagh, Northern Ireland that had a remarkably modern appearance.
 The flat, triangular-shaped copper blade was 171 mm (6.75 inches) long, 42.5 mm (1.65 inches) wide, and 2mm (0.078 inches) in maximum thickness, with bevelled edges and a pointed tip, and featured an integral tang that accepted a riveted handle.
 Analysis of the copper used in the dagger's construction revealed it to be of a type characteristic of the copper that was widely used in Ireland before the introduction of bronze tools and weapons.
 By around 2000 BC daggers were being cast of bronze, with blades formed by drawing and hammering the metal on bronze anvils set in guides.